 The other basic kind of life insurance is term insurance.

 Universal Life Insurance (UL) is a hybrid of term insurance and a “money market-type investment”.[iv]
+Within the concept of universal life, there are a couple of variations.

 “Investment returns are variable and are adjusted on a monthly basis.”[v]

 Variable Life (VL) is a type of permanent life insurance but is also “generally considered the most expensive type of cash-value insurance”[vi] available.
-Payments are “determined by the performance of the underlying investment chosen by the policy holder.”[vii]
+Payments are “determined by the performance of the underlying investment chosen by the policyholder.”[vii]
 Returns are not guaranteed and these accounts are very often accompanied by higher fees.
 The greater the investment yield the higher the death benefit can become and most VL’s provide a minimum death benefit regardless of investment performance.

 Variable Universal Life (VUL) is another type of permanent life insurance.
 The cash value can be invested in what are called separate accounts which are “similar to mutual funds”.[viii]